MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-hipaa-guidance.md

 ### Azure cloud services

-As HIPAA legislation is designed for healthcare companies, cloud services such as Microsoft Azure cannot be certified.
-However, Azure and Azure Stack HCI’s connected cloud services comply with other established security frameworks and standards which are equivalent to or more stringent than HIPAA and HITECH.
+As HIPAA legislation is designed for healthcare companies, cloud services such as Microsoft Azure can't be certified.
+However, Azure and Azure Stack HCI’s connected cloud services comply with other established security frameworks and standards that are equivalent to or more stringent than HIPAA and HITECH.
 Learn more about the Azure compliance program for the healthcare industry at [Azure and HIPAA](/azure/compliance/offerings/offering-hipaa-us).

 ### On-premises environment